YellowJacketLinux/lfs-buildscripts/THE_WHY.md

 version with new bugs.
 I hated it.
 Basically it was not profitable for Red Hat to produce a consumer distribution so they turned it into a testing ground for their Enterprise product.
-To their corporate mindset, us users were nothing more that free beta testers for what would go into their commercial enterprise product (RHEL).
+To their corporate mindset, us users were nothing more than free beta testers for what would go into their commercial enterprise product (RHEL).

 I switched to CentOS at that time.
-The software wasn’t bleeding edge, but it was stable and it worked.
+The software wasn’t bleeding edge, and it was stable and it worked.
 CentOS 5 was my first version of CentOS.

 When necessary---such as with Apache, MySQL, and PHP---we could install newer versions on it either from source or from add-on repositories, but the operating system itself was solid and stable and well-maintained.

-CentOS (developed as a clone of RHEL) became aquired by Red Hat and CentOS 7 was the last version I felt comfortable with.
+CentOS (developed as a clone of RHEL) was then aquired by Red Hat and CentOS 7 was the last version I felt comfortable with.
 I simply do not like the direction that Red Hat has gone with it.

 Debian is still a really good choice, I ran it on an m68k system (Apple SE/30 to